GinoGalotti/guildgazette/_posts/2020-03-24-scrambled-journal-brighthaven.md

 They had to face a group of Orc mercenaries that seemed to be working for that suspicious hooded guy.
 We bravely defeated them and took a hostage for interrogation (she seemed the boss).

-Questioning **Marka**, the Orc we took with us, wasn’t easy, but we could manage to get some info from her/him/it… whatever.
-We learned that the band of Orcs is led by someone named **Harkur**, but Marka didn’t know any specifics about the one _paying for the job (suspicioushoodedguy)_.
-They seem to be working for him for a while now.
-We managed to convince her to just go back and, as soon as she knows about the next job, she’ll inform us so we can go get some information on **Harkur**.
-Hope this can work… otherwise… camp is just outside of the town and we could pay a visit
+Questioning **Marka** - the Orc - wasn’t easy, but we managed to get some info from her/him/it… whatever.
+We learned that the gang of Orcs is led by someone named **Harkur**, but Marka didn’t know any specifics about the one _paying for the job (suspicioushoodedguy)_.
+They already took a few jobs from him, she said.
+We managed to convince her to just go back and, as soon as they are hired for the next job, inform us promptly, so we can go get some information on **Harkur**.
+Hope this can work… otherwise… camp is just outside of the town and we could pay a visit (angry Boo is not a good Boo).

 ## **The lost missive**

 We found a missive that looked important.
-It’s sent to **Lord M’Kranitos**, which we think is an emperor _on the other side of the dessert_, and it seems to beg for some help and offer the position on the city.
-It’s signed by **Murdha Makag**… if only we knew _what’s all this!_
+It’s directed to **Lord M’Kranitos**, who we think is an emperor _on the other side of the desert_.
+In the letter a certain **Murdha Makag**seems to be begging for help and offering a way into the city.… this needs some further investigation…

 ## **The marked crossbow**

-This… symbol… it brings back _the few memories_ I have of my camp before it was attacked.
-I think.
-I haven’t seen it again, I can’t recall seeing this sigil… but, when I looked at it, I could feel the fire around me.
-I could smell the smoke and the burning flesh.
-I could hear the yells and cries from my family… something in my head _just yells when I look at it_.
+This symbol… it brings back _very old memories, the few I still_ have of my camp before it was attacked.
+I am not sure...
+It’s been a while and I might be wrong...
+I can’t recall seeing this sigil but, when I first looked at it, I could feel the fire around me, I could smell the smoke and the burning flesh.
+I could hear the yells and cries from my peers, my friends, my family... something in my head _just yells when I look at it_.
+I don’t want to think about those memories.

 ## **The note in the pocket**

 **Leoric** snatched a piece of the hooded man’s cloak, finding a little scribbling on his pocket.
-It’s written in Orcish, but after some investigation, we manage to roughly translate it.
+It’s written in Orcish, but after some investigation we manage to roughly translate it:

-_The horses are planning on setting everything on fire, it'll happen on the following week.
+_The horses are planning on setting everything on fire, it’ll happen in the following week.
 They seem to want to get rid of something.
 The leaders are very scared.
 Harkur_

--- Boo's STATUS report to the Guild --
+– Boo’s STATUS report to the Guild –